-- D. Off-site Location of Parking Facilities.
-The required off-street parking facilities shall be located on the same lot or parcel of land they are intended to serve unless they meet provisions set forth in Section 3.6.4.: Alternative Vehicle Parking Provisions. - E. Combined Off-street Parking Facilities. - 1.
-Two or more owners or operators of buildings or uses requiring off-street parking facilities may make a collective provision for such facilities, provided that the total of such parking spaces when combined or used together shall not be less than the sum of the requirements computed separately except in accordance with this section.
-Any arrangement for combined off-street parking shall be subject to the recording of a legal instrument satisfactory to the City Attorney ensuring that such off-street parking will be maintained in the future so long as a use requiring such off-street parking continues. - 2.
-No part of an off-street parking area required for any building or use shall be included as a part of an off-street parking area similarly required for another building or use unless the Planning Commission determines that the type of use indicates that the period of usage will not overlap or be concurrent with each other.
-In situations where parking will be shared, an alternative parking plan may be proposed in accordance with 3.6.4. - F. Nonconforming Parking.
-See Section 8: Nonconformities. - G. Off-Street Loading/Unloading Facilities. - 1.
+D. Off-site Location of Parking Facilities.
+The required off-street parking facilities shall be located on the same lot or parcel of land they are intended to serve unless they meet provisions set forth in Section 5.4.3.: Alternative Vehicle Parking Provisions.

+E. Combined Off-street Parking Facilities.

+- 1. Two or more owners or operators of buildings or uses requiring off-street parking facilities may make a collective provision for such facilities, provided that the total of such parking spaces when combined or used together shall not be less than the sum of the requirements computed separately except in accordance with this Section.
+Any arrangement for combined off-street parking shall be subject to the filing of a legal instrument satisfactory to the City Attorney ensuring that such off-street parking will be maintained in the future so long as a use requiring such off-street parking continues. - 2.
+No part of an off-street parking area required for any building or use shall be included as a part of an off-street parking area similarly required for another building or use unless the planning commission, upon application, shall find that the type of use indicates that the period of usage will not overlap or be concurrent with each other. - F. Nonconforming Parking.
+See Section 10.: Nonconformities. - G. Off-Street Loading/Unloading Facilities. - 1.
 General Requirements. - a.
 General.
-Off-street loading facilities are required by this section so that vehicles engaged in unloading will not encroach on or interfere with the public use of streets or pedestrian areas.
-Adequate space shall be available for the unloading and loading of goods, materials, or other things for delivery and shipping. - b.
+Off-street loading facilities are required by this Section so that vehicles engaged in unloading will not encroach on or interfere with the public use of streets or pedestrian areas.
+Adequate space shall be available for the unloading and loading of goods, materials, or other things for delivery and shipping.
+Off-street loading facilities supplied to meet the needs of one use may not be considered as meeting the needs of another use. - b.
 Off-Street.
 Off-street parking facilities may not be used or counted as meeting off-street loading requirements. - c.
 Uninterrupted Flow.
 If loading/unloading is proposed within the road or driveway, at least one vehicular travel lane shall be preserved to ensure the uninterrupted flow of traffic. - d.
 Change of Use.
 When the use of a structure or land or any part thereof is changed to a use requiring off-street loading facilities, the full amount of off-street loading space required shall be supplied and maintained. - e.
 Change in Size of Structure.
 When any structure is enlarged or any use extended so that the size of the resulting occupancy requires off-street loading space, the full amount of such space shall be supplied and maintained for the structure or use in its enlarged or extended size.